-A linear polymer of glucose molecules, is the most abundant biopolymer on earth.
+Cellulose, a linear polymer of glucose molecules, is the most abundant biopolymer on earth.
 It forms the major component of plant cell walls where it confers stability to the cell to allow growth based on internal pressure.
 Bacteria, mainly Gram-negative species, also form cellulose when transitioning from growth in solution to a sessile form (biofilms).
-We seek to determine the diverse mechanisms of cellulose biosyntheses in bacteria and plants.
+We seek to determine the diverse mechanisms of cellulose biosynthesis in bacteria and plants.
 While most bacteria produce so-called amorphous cellulose, plants organize the cellulose polymers into cable-like structures, termed cellulose microfibrils, that are wrapped around the cell to form the load-bearing wall component.

 HAS is a bifunctional glycosyltransferase that polymerizes UDP-activated glucuronic acid and N-acetylglucosamine linked via beta-1,4 and beta-1,3 linkages, respectively.
 Similar to cellulose synthase, the enzyme secretes the synthesized high molecular weight polymer across the plasma membrane during biosynthesis.
-Left: Expression of streptococcal HAS in E. coli leads to accumulation of HA on the cell surface.
-Right: Bacterial and viral HAS synthesize the same HA polymer, yet use a fundamentally different elongation mechanism.
-The bacterial enzyme operates as an obligate dimer in which two subunits form a single active site.
-A monomeric viral enzyme is sufficient for HA biosynthesis.
+Left: Our most recent cryo EM structure of HAS bound to a carbohydrate primer (see Maloney and Kuklewicz, et al., Nature 2022).
+Right: Membrane-integrated bacterial HAS likely operates by a fundamentally different mechanism.
+The enzyme also integrates polymer synthesis with translocation, yet functions as an obligate dimer that produces UDP-linked HA.

-Last updated: January 2021
+Last updated: June 2022